adriavalles/dotfiles/README.md

     4. Enjoy.

 ## Features
-* Nice shell prompt.
-* Useful aliases.
 * Git useful shortcuts.
 * Minimal VIM configuration.
-* Nice other small hacks.
-* Add server specific configurations in `.extra` file in your home.

 ## To do
 * Create a installation script (automatically create the symlinks and backup existing dotfiles)